eeichinger/maven-enforcer-plugin-enforcer-rule-extensions/README.md

 ### `<globalExcludedDependencies/>`

-allows to specify a global list of exclusions.
+Allows to specify a global list of exclusions.
 Exclusions are specified like in <bannedDependencies>

-Usage:
+#### Usage:

 ```xml
     <plugin>
         <groupId>org.apache.maven.plugins</groupId>